sharatsathyanarayan/floQast_fintech_project/README.md

 ## 1. Quality Vision & Objectives

-- **Accuracy and Integrity:** Financial transactions must be processed accurately (no silent loss, duplication, or corruption).
+- **Accuracy and Integrity:** Financial transactions must be processed consistently accurately (no silent loss, duplication, or corruption).
 ACID-compliant database and building idempotency into its application layer.
 - **Availability & reliability:** System uptime to meet SLA's.
 - **Performance & latency:** End-user transaction flows must complete within business SLOs under expected load.
 - **Security & compliance:** Rate limiting, DDOS attacks, Captcha,OTPs enhance secuity.
 Encrypting PII and transaction data and complying with regulatory requirements (logging, audit).
 - **Deployability & observability:** Pushes to production are safe, automated rollbacks possible, and issues are quickly diagnosable.
 - **Maintainability & velocity:** Tests and automation should enable rapid safe releases with clear ownership.
+- **Disaster Recovery:** if one of the Datacenters goes down how are we going to handle it and also reroute the traffic.

 **Key quality metrics / KPIs**
 - **Transaction correctness rate:** % of transactions processed without error (target ≥ 99.999% daily).